Cheroo30/bookWeb/README.md

 ### Running the Application

+- Access the Main Application:
-Open your web browser and navigate to http://localhost/bookWeb to access the application.
+   - Open your web browser and navigate to http://localhost/bookWeb to access the main application.
+- Access the Admin Page:
+   - To access the admin page, navigate to http://localhost/bookWeb/admin.
+      - Username: admin
+      - Password: admin

 ### License